prakashlab/template-weakly-reciprocal/README.md

 ## Licensing

-We have chosen the following licenses in order to give away our work for free, with the condition that anything you do which shares or builds upon our work must also be shared under the same licenses.
+We have chosen the following licenses in order to give away our work for free, with the condition that anything you do which shares or directly modifies our work must also be shared under the same licenses; however, other works which are added externally to our work usually will not have to be shared under the same licenses.
 If you're using this project, or if you have questions about the licenses, or if you'd like permission to build upon our work under a different license, we'd love to hear from you - please start a new discussion thread in the "Discussions" tab of this repository on Github or email us at lietk12@gmail.com .

 ### Software

 Except where otherwise indicated in this repository, software files provided here are covered by the following information:

-**Copyright Prakash Lab and template-strongly-reciprocal project contributors**
+**Copyright Prakash Lab and template-weakly-reciprocal project contributors**

-SPDX-License-Identifier: `GPL-3.0-only`
+SPDX-License-Identifier: `MPL-2.0`

-Software files in this project are released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
+Software files in this project are released under the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 Please read and understand the license for the specific language governing permissions and limitations.

 ### Hardware

 Except where otherwise indicated in this repository, hardware files provided here are covered by the following information:

-**Copyright Prakash Lab and template-strongly-reciprocal project contributors**
+**Copyright Prakash Lab and template-weakly-reciprocal project contributors**

-SPDX-License-Identifier: `CERN-OHL-S-2.0`
+SPDX-License-Identifier: `CERN-OHL-W-2.0`

-Hardware files in this project are released under the strongly-reciprocal variant of the [CERN Open Hardware License v2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2).
+Hardware files in this project are released under the weakly-reciprocal variant of the [CERN Open Hardware License v2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2).
 Please read and understand the license for the specific language governing permissions and limitations.

 ### Everything else

 Except where otherwise indicated in this repository, any other files (such as images, media, data, and textual documentation) provided here not already covered by software or hardware licenses (described above) are instead covered by the following information:

-**Copyright Prakash Lab and template-strongly-reciprocal project contributors**
+**Copyright Prakash Lab and template-weakly-reciprocal project contributors**

 SPDX-License-Identifier: `CC-BY-SA-4.0`